Have an IRA? There are some changes you should know about

 You’ll want to consult a tax professional to find out exactly how these changes may impact your IRA.
 In the meantime, here are some highlights to be aware of:

-Your unique financial situation will determine which of these changes affect you, so you should consult a tax advisor to help you decide how to proceed.
-Connect with our team to discover more about what the IRA changes could mean for your overall financial wellness, we’re here to help.
+For more information about 2025 tax changes that could affect your retirement plans, click here.
+Your unique financial situation will determine which changes affect you, so you should consult a tax advisor to help you decide how to proceed.
+Connect with our team to discover more about what the IRA changes could mean for your overall financial wellness.
+We’re here to help.

 * Please consult a tax advisor regarding whether this would benefit you.